Our counsellors have a range of professional backgrounds ensuring that you are matched with the best counsellor to meet your particular needs.

 Areas of Interest: Families, individuals, youth, stress management, depression, anxiety, parenting, family of origin, attachment, life stages/ transitions, grief, loss, addictions, trauma, PTSD, First Nation, work place issues.

 Melissa works with children, youth, families, and adults battling emotional issues or facing various life challenges.
-She worked for several years as a counsellor with adults struggling with mental health issues at Iris Crisis Center in Montreal, and also with youth and families with Quebec Mental Health Services.
-She is currently working with Nimco and Associates Inc. and Government of Yukon.
-Melissa graduated with a Master’s Degree in Pschyoeducation from University of Sherbrooke in Quebec.
-She also completed a two-year certificate in Family and Couple Therapy Studies at “Institut de Formation d’Aide Communautaire a l’Enfance et la Famille”, in Montreal.
+She has gained experience working in diverse settings including Quebec Mental Health Services, Iris Crisis Center in Montreal, School Boards and Quebec University.
+She is currently working with Nimco and Associates Inc. and Family and Children Services with the Yukon Government.
+Melissa graduated with a Master’s Degree in Psychoeducation from University of Sherbrooke in Quebec and she also completed a two-year certificate in Family and Couple Therapy Studies at “Institut de Formation d’Aide Communautaire a l’Enfance et la Famille”, in Montreal.

-Melissa has a holistic approach utilizing various methods including psycho-educational, strength-based, systemic/family,mindfulness and cognitive-behavioral therapy.
+Melissa has a holistic approach utilizing various methods including psycho-educational, strength-based, systemic, mindfulness and cognitive-behavioral therapy.
 Her clinical practice promotes flexibility, empowerment and creativity to allow the clients to embrace their full potential.